 Aside from the five vendors highlighted above, Tacolandia also featured lots of other exciting offerings.
 The ones worth mentioning included;

-- Taco campechano with skirt streak and tripe from Mexicali Taco and Co.
+- Taco campechano with skirt steak and tripe from Mexicali Taco and Co.

-- Mariscos La Guerrense impressed with the sea urchin ceviche with clams as well as the smoked marlin with scallop tostadas.
+- Mariscos La Guerrense was impressive with the seafood tacos including the sea urchin ceviche with clams as well as the smoked marlin with scallop tostadas.

 - Soho Taco’s Lobster taco was delightful.